rednafi/digressions/_posts/python/2020-06-16-python-proxy-pattern.md

 class Concrete(Interface):
-    """
-    This is the main job doer.
+    """This is the main job doer.
 External services like payment gateways can be a good example.
     """

     def job_a(self, user: str) -> None: